Manchester United F.C.: Support

 Manchester United is one of the most popular football clubs in the world, with one of the highest average home attendances in Europe.
 The club states that its worldwide fan base includes more than 200 officially recognised branches of the Manchester United Supporters Club (MUSC), in at least 24 countries.
 The club takes advantage of this support through its worldwide summer tours.
 Accountancy firm and sports industry consultants Deloitte estimate that Manchester United has 75 million fans worldwide.
-The club has the third highest social media following in the world among sports teams (after Barcelona and Real Madrid), with over 72 million Facebook followers as of July 2020.
+The club has the third highest social media following in the world among sports teams (after Barcelona and Real Madrid), with over 82 million Facebook followers as of July 2023.
 A 2014 study showed that Manchester United had the loudest fans in the Premier League.

 Supporters are represented by two independent bodies; the Independent Manchester United Supporters' Association (IMUSA), which maintains close links to the club through the MUFC Fans Forum, and the Manchester United Supporters' Trust (MUST).
 After the Glazer family's takeover in 2005, a group of fans formed a splinter club, F.C.
 United of Manchester.
 The West Stand of Old Trafford – the "Stretford End" – is the home end and the traditional source of the club's most vocal support.

+In March 2025, Manchester United officially launched their first Jewish supporters’ club.
+During the same year, the club also welcomed the "Stretford Sikhs", a non-geographic official supporters' club for Sikhs.